 Failure Mode Hierarchy

 Identification of security threats began with establishment of a generic failure hierarchy which establishes high level failure modes of a thermal hydraulic system.
 The broadest failure mode is one based on a process degradation, which includes modified heat transfer (outside of design basis levels), replacement or alteration of working fluid, flow reversals, or rapid heating or cooling.
 From the process degradations, the team identified generic failure of the structural boundary, driven by either mechanical or thermal loads, followed by plugging or blockage of flow, and lastly, total component failure.
 Catered to the design principal and operating modes passive decay heat removal systems, these failure hierarchies are expanded upon and derived into a first element category list.
 In the following subsections, generic descriptions of these security threats are provided.
+Note, the authors are deliberately omitting details and references to any specific vendor concept or design.

 Altered material property of coolant.